uq-eresearch/midja-map/README.md

 * Install bower packages `bower install`

 Running locally
 * Run `grunt serve`.
+This will serve the files in `app/`.
 It should open up the map maker in the browser.
 It uses a proxy to request data from the server.
+So now you can edit the files in `app/` and it include live-reload so it should reload the browser as you make changes to the source.

 Building
 * Run `grunt build`.
 This will minify uglify and a bunch of other stuff to the files in `app/` and stick the output files in `dist/`.